Alma Har'el: TIME: Woman of the Year

-In 2020, Time (magazine) announced the "100 Women of the Year" project and special issue, conceived by Har'el, which launched for International Women's Day 2020.
+In 2020, Time announced the "100 Women of the Year" project and special issue, conceived by Har'el, which launched for International Women's Day 2020.
 The project recognized the contributions of female leaders, innovators, activists, entertainers, athletes and artists who defined the century from 1920 through 2019.
 A scripted anthology series based Women of the Year is currently in the works at Amazon MGM Studios.

 Lady in the Lake

 In 2024, Alma created, wrote and directed Lady in the Lake, a miniseries based on the novel by Laura Lippman.
 The show takes place in 1960s Baltimore, as an investigative journalist leaves her husband and Pikesville home to pursue a career as a newspaper reporter.
 She becomes obsessed with unraveling the mystery of two separate killings: eleven-year-old Tessie Durst and a bartender named Cleo Sherwood.

 Lady in the Lake stars Natalie Portman and Moses Ingram with Byron Bowers, Noah Jupe, Dylan Arnold, Y'lan Noel, Mikey Madison and Brett Gelman in supporting roles.
-Har'el will direct all episodes of the series which will premiere on Apple TV+.
+Har'el directed all episodes of the series, which premiered July 19, 2024 on Apple TV+.

 Personal life

-She was married to American director of Israeli descent Boaz Yakin between the years of 2004-2012.
-Since 2015 Har'el has been in a relationship with actor and comedian Byron Bowers, and gave birth to her first child during the production of Lady in the Lake.
+She was married to American director Boaz Yakin between the years of 2004–2012.
+Since 2015 Har'el has been in a relationship with American actor and comedian Byron Bowers, and gave birth to her first child during the production of Lady in the Lake.